Running a container with the Docker blueprint in Multipass

 Multipass has a Docker blueprint that gives its users access to out-of-the-box Docker on any platform.
 This new blueprint makes it easy to develop and test Docker containers locally on macOS, Windows, or Linux.

-What we’ll learn
+What you’ll learn

 • How to use Docker on macOS or Windows with Multipass